-There has been a time when 'industrial policies', for both developed and developing countries, were bad words not to be spoken either in public or in private by respectable people.
-It was the time of the (in)famous 'Washington Consensus' on development - dominant among international policy makers in the last part of the 20th century - with its market fundamentalism, made of an invariant recipe for all macro diseases (less government, fiscal sweat and tears, privatizations, etc.) in turn grounded into a very naïve and blackboxed microeconomics ('... the market will take care of itself ... hence do not mess around with micro behaviors ...').
-At last, the realization of the impressive failures of the recipe (see, revealingly, World Bank (2005) and 2008a)) has finally sobered up a significant share of both economists and policy makers (although with significant exceptions in both camps).
+There was a time when 'industrial policies', for both developed and developing countries, were bad words not to be spoken either in public or in private by respectable people.
+It was the time of the (in)famous 'Washington Consensus' on development-dominant among international policy makers in the last part of the twentieth century-with its market fundamentalism, made of an invariant recipe good for all macro diseases (less government, fiscal sweat and tears, privatizations, etc.) in turn grounded in a very naïve and blackboxed microeconomics ('the market will take care of itself... hence do not mess around with micro behaviors').
+At last, the realization of the impressive failures of the recipe (see, revealingly, World Bank, 2005 and 2008a) has finally sobered up a significant share of both economists and policy makers (although with significant exceptions in both camps).
+Indeed, at the time this book is sent to the publisher, the tsunami hitting the world financial markets is forcing even the most stubborn believers in the miraculous properties of 'markets' to accept markets as they exist and not as they are portrayed in economic textbooks.

-This book, however, is not about beating the dead horse - notwithstanding the many horses still running around - and concerns only tangentially the so-called 'augmented Washington Consensus', that is the revisitation of the former one with a much greater emphasis on ancillary institutions.
-Rather, this book is about industrial policies seen as intrinsic fundamental ingredients of all development processes: witness to that, every experience of successful industrialization, ranging from Germany and the USA, almost two centuries ago, all the way to Korea, Taiwan, Brazil, China and India nowadays.
+This book, however, is not about beating a dead horse-notwithstanding the many horses still running around-and concerns only tangentially the so-called 'augmented Washington Consensus', that is the revisitation of the former one with a much greater emphasis on ancillary institutions.
+Rather, this book is about industrial policies seen as intrinsic fundamental ingredients of all development processes.
+Witness to that, every experience of successful industrialization, ranging from Germany and the USA, almost two centuries ago, all the way to Korea, Taiwan, Brazil, China, and India nowadays.